-- From the selection. - On the Loading Assignment dialog ensure that the analysis is set to Phase 2 and select the Single loadcase radio button ensure the loadcase is set to Parapet.
+- From the other treeview drag and drop the Parapet load attribute onto the selection. - On the Loading Assignment dialog ensure that the analysis is set to Phase 2 and select the Single loadcase radio button ensure the loadcase is set to Parapet.
 Click OK.